Through advocacy, education, and community engagement, Move Minnesota is working to ensure every community has choices for getting around.

 We want more innovation, less partisan bullsh**t.
 We want a simpler commute, a sense of belonging.
 We want to wake up and not have to worry about gas prices, or traffic, or planning around a limited bus schedule, or if a bike path is clear, or if we’ll be treated with compassion and respect as we’re out and about.
 We care about our communities.
 We care about each other.
 We work together to expand transportation options that are safe, affordable, sustainable, and healthy.

 With accessible sidewalks, seniors and people with disabilities can keep more of their independence.
 With safe bike routes, kids can get to school and explore their towns and neighborhoods without fear of being hit by a car.
 With frequent, affordable transit service, hard-working families can easily access jobs and opportunity.
-With an abundance of sustainable options, we can protect our land and water for future generations, and get closer to ensuring needs in communities of color are fully and fairly met.
+With an abundance of sustainable options, we can protect our land, water, and climate for future generations, and get closer to ensuring needs in communities of color are fully and fairly met.